alchemy-fullstack-js-fall-2018/greet-and-calculate/README.md

 ### Greet Module

-* The `greet` function should take a salutation as an optional input to be concatenated with the input name: eg. ("Greetings susan").
+* The `greet` function should take an input name and an options object.
+If the options object includes a salutation key greet should return the salutation concatenated with name: eg. ("Greetings susan").

+* Play around with other options you can pass.
+For example, shout.

 ### Arithmetic Module